 The Outcome Based Success Measures statistics publication uses the LEO dataset that brings together DfE, HMRC and DWP records to show positive outcomes over the October to March period after the year a learner completes.
 The latest data for 2020/21 Traineeships show 70% had a sustained positive destination and a further 21% having a positive destination that was not sustained (which will include those doing shorter periods of further learning or employment).

-The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as accredited official statistics and independently reviewed as such as such by the Office for Statistics Regulation (opens in a new tab).

 Public sector apprenticeships data return 2023-24